 - Techniques of art criticism

 - Respect for the creative process

-- Local cultural institutions
+- Local cultural institutions (via teleconferences, website visitations, etc.)

 Assessment: Student evaluation is reflected in the art grade, a composite of a student's participation and achievement in assignments and assessments.
 The grade may be derived from objective and subjective teacher evaluations and observations, including the student's demonstration of criteria-based skills and techniques in artwork, written critical analysis of artwork, sketchbook, portfolio, and other assignments.